BoPeng/simuPOP-examples/contrib/Tiago/README.md

 !!Copyright

-The author of this script is [[http://tiago.org | Tiago Antao]].
+The author of this script is [ Tiago Antao](http://tiago.org ).
 You are free to use this script, but I would appreciate if you inform me in case you use it.
 In case of doubts, ideas, suggestions or whatever, feel free to contact me.

 !!!!%block class=messagehead%10 September 2010